mihcaoj/aoc/README.md

 # Advent of Code

-These are my solutions to Advent of Code puzzles in Go. 🎄
+These are my solutions to Advent of Code puzzles. 🎄

 ## How to run the solutions

-If you don't have it, [install Go](https://go.dev/dl/).
+If you don't have it yet, you can install Go from here: https://go.dev/dl/

 ### Clone the repo and change directory
 ```bash